MinedMinds/MinedMinds.github.io/index.md

     <br><br>
     <p class="section-title"><span>NEWS</span></p>
   </section>
+  <b>AUGUST 2016</b>
+  <li>We'll be holding informational sessions for our Charleston WV training course on Friday, August 5th at 5 pm, and Saturday, August 6th at 1 pm.
+Join us at South Charleston Library (312 4th Ave, South Charleston) to find out more.</li>
+  <li>New month and new office space - very exciting!</li>
   <b>JULY 2016</b>
   <li>Honored to be featured in a <a href="http://www.pbs.org/newshour/rundown/couple-teaches-laid-off-coal-miners-pa-code/">PBS NewsHour</a> article.</li>
   <li>We're excited to announce details of our <b>first course in West Virginia!</b> The 4-month course will start on August 16th, with on-site training every Tuesday at BridgeValley Community and Technical College, South Charleston.
 Join us for informational sessions at South Charleston Library (312 4th Ave, South Charleston) on Tuesday, July 26th at 6:30 pm, and Wednesday, July 27th at 10 am.</li>